Lane Thomas Player Props: Nationals vs. Mets

-On Wednesday, Lane Thomas (.214 on-base percentage in past 10 games, 97 points below season-long percentage) and the Washington Nationals play the New York Mets, whose starting pitcher will be Kodai Senga.
+On Thursday, Lane Thomas (.256 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals play the New York Mets, whose starting pitcher will be Joey Lucchesi.
 First pitch is at 7:10 PM ET.

 Lane Thomas Game Info & Props vs. the Mets